rosflight/rosplane/rosplane_tuning/README.md

 *By Omegatron - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=343520*

 ### Parameters
 - `controller_output`: Specifies what controller to apply the generated signal to.
 All other controllers will be constant at their default values.
-Valid values are `roll`, `pitch`, `altitude`, `heading`, and `airspeed`.
+Valid values are `roll`, `pitch`, `altitude`, `course`, and `airspeed`.
 - `signal_type`: Specified what kind of signal to generate.
 Valid values are `step`, `square`, `sawtooth`, `triangle`, and `sine`.
 - `publish_rate_hz`: Specifies the rate to publish control commands.
 Must be greater than 0.
 - `signal_magnitude`: Specifies the magnitude of the signal to generate.
 The signal will only be added to the default value, rather than subtracted.
 For example, if the signal has a magnitude of 2 and a default value of 5, the generated signal will range from 5 to 7.
 - `frequency_hz`: Specifies the frequency of the generated signal.
 Must be greater than 0, and does not apply to step signals.
 For step signals, manually toggle the signal up and down with the `toggle_step_signal` service.
 - `default_va_c`: The default value for the commanded airspeed, in meters per second.
 - `default_h_c`: The default value for the commanded altitude, in meters above takeoff altitude.
-- `default_chi_c`: The default value for the commanded heading, in radians clockwise from north.
+- `default_chi_c`: The default value for the commanded course, in radians clockwise from north.
 - `default_theta_c`: The default value for the commanded pitch, in radians pitched up from horizontal.
 - `default_phi_c`: The default value for the commanded roll, in radians 'rolled right' from horizontal.